Long Island Personal Injury Lawyer

 Damages

 You must have sustained damages to recover money for a personal injury claim.
 Damages may include economic damages, such as lost wages, personal care costs, medical bills, and travel expenses.
-They may also include non-economic damages, or pain and suffering.
+They may also include non-economic damages, like pain and suffering.
 To help establish the direct connection between the incident and your injuries, it is important that you visit your nearest emergency room as soon as possible.
-Keeping detailed records of financial losses and expenses paid through the course of your recovery can help document damages for your injury claim.
+Keeping detailed records of financial losses and expenses paid during your recovery can help document damages for your injury claim.

 Identifying Who is Liable for a Personal Injury on Long Island